Alison Box, one of our Directors and Trainers, details how she used Power BI to bring her Strictly statistics to life.

 Question 4: Does gender matter?

 This is a surprising one.
-From the line chart below, it would appear that women’s average score is consistently higher than men’s across all series.
+It would appear that women's average score is consistently higher than men's across all series.
 However, when you look just at winners, you see a different story.

 Question 5: Was Series 16 really the best ever (according to Shirley Ballas)?

-The answer to that question is; it depends how you measure the term “best”.
-If you measure it by how many 10’s and 40’s were scored then yes, Series 16 does come out best, but if you look at average scores across all series, then Series 16 was pretty ordinary.
+The answer to that question is; it depends how you measure the term "best".
+If you measure it by how many 10's and 40's were scored then yes, Series 16 does come out best, but if you look at average scores across all series, then Series 16 was pretty ordinary and it would appear that Series 14 was far better.

 Note: The poor average for Series 16 is because whilst Ashley Roberts was the all-time best performing contestant, Suzannah Constantine and Katie Piper were among the worst scoring contestants of all time.
 The box plot above shows this dispersion of scores and shows why Series 14 was actually the "best" series.

-So, what about the contestant’s “journey”?
+So, what about a contestant's "journey"?
 What does Power BI have to say on that?

 Which brings me to the reason I did all of this in the first place.
 How can I best show a contestant's "journey" through the weeks of the competition to the final?

-A simple line chart showed the ups and downs of their weekly scores but when I placed the data in a Ribbon chart and filtered to show just one contestant the story was clear to see.
-Comparing Stacey’s journey to Ashley’s we can see how Stacey had a rougher ride through the competition and for this reason deserved to win!
+I've taken the winner, Stacy Dooley and the contestant that got by far the best scores, Ashley Roberts and compared their "journeys".
+A simple line chart shows the ups and downs of their weekly scores but when I placed the data in a Ribbon chart and filtered to show just one contestant the story was clear to see.
+Comparing Stacey's journey to Ashley's we can see how Stacey had a rougher ride through the competition.
+She was the plucky improver that we all love and for this reason she deserved to win!

 These are just some of the visualisations I have created in the Strictly Come Dancing Power BI Report.
-If you would like to find more insights into the data, why not look at the entire report here.
+If you would like to find more insights into the data, why not look at the entire report at the entire report here.